Wife-Selling & the bonds of Marriage October 1837

 Skimmity Ride.
 Montecute House .
 Early 17th Century Plaster decoration

-I wrote about the custom of Wife-Selling which appears as the main plot driver in Thomas Hardy’s 1886 masterpiece ‘the Mayor of Casterbridge’.
-Later in the book another folk custom brings the erstwhile Mayor to the brink of suicide.
+On June 2nd 1840, Thomas Hardy was born.
+He died on January 11th 1928.
+In January 1886 serialisation of the Mayor Casterbridge began.
+I wrote in a previous post about the custom of Wife-Selling which is the main plot driver of the book.
+In this book I want to look another folk custom which brings the erstwhile Mayor to the brink of suicide.
 This was the Skimmity Ride, or Skimmington Ride.

 The ride, which has deep roots in history, was designed to humiliate a member of the community and it consisted of a procession through the streets of the community with music or at least percussion instruments.
 Those being mocked, or an effigy of them or a local dressed up to look like them rode a horse or donkey or sat on a pole.